Bone thinning and osteoporosis

 What is osteoporosis?

-Osteoporosis is a condition when bone density is much lower than the average adult.
+Osteoporosis is when bone density has decreased.
 This means the bones are weaker and more likely to break (fracture).
 Some people develop osteoporosis as they get older.
 Fractures are most common in the wrists, hips and spine.

-Osteoporosis does not cause symptoms until a weakened bone breaks.
+Osteoporosis does not cause symptoms until a weakened bone breaks (fractures).
 But your doctor can do tests to assess your risk of osteoporosis and check the strength of your bones.
-The results of these tests help doctors decide if you need drug treatment to lower your risk of osteoporosis and fractures.
+The results of these tests help doctors decide if you need treatment to lower your risk of osteoporosis and fractures.

 Osteopenia